uniot-io/uniot-docs/platform/sandbox/visual-editor/special.md

 <div align="left"><figure><img src="../../../.gitbook/assets/special_pop_event.png" alt=""><figcaption></figcaption></figure></div>

 Retrieves and removes the oldest event of the specified type from the queue.
+Use this to access event data sent via MQTT.

 **Parameters:**

-- **Event Name** (String): Name of the event to retrieve
+- **Event Name** (String): The name of the event to retrieve

 **Returns:**

-- **Value**: The event value, or `()` if no event exists
+- **Number**: The event payload value, or `()` (empty) if no event exists

 {% hint style="warning" %}

-The event payload is always of type Number.
+Event payloads are always of type **Number**.
+If you need to send other data types, encode them as numbers.

 {% endhint %}